 Series C in 2000

-Nishan Systems, founded in 1998 and based in San Jose, California, specializes in the development of switches and adapters that utilize internet protocol and gigabit ethernet technologies.
-The company's products are designed to facilitate the transfer of large data blocks between servers and storage devices, enhancing overall storage networking capabilities.
-Nishan Systems' offerings include adapters and switches that support iSCSI, iFCP, and E-Port for trunking, allowing customers to connect to both internet protocol backbones and legacy fiber channel networks.
+Nishan Systems is a technology company based in San Jose, California, specializing in the development of switches and adapters that utilize internet protocol and gigabit ethernet.
+Founded in 1998, the company focuses on facilitating the transfer of large data blocks between servers and storage devices.
+Its products support various protocols, including iSCSI, iFCP, and E-Port, which allow for trunking to internet protocol backbones and integration with legacy fiber channel networks.
+This capability enables customers to enhance their storage networking solutions.
 In August 2003, Nishan Systems was acquired by McDATA Corporation.

 Ensemble Communications